WmiEventWatcherTask.Execute Method (Connections, VariableDispenser, IDTSComponentEvents, IDTSLogging, Object)

 If there are no problems encountered in the validation phase that would cause the package to fail, the package object proceeds to call the Execute method for each task and object in the package.

-Pass nullptr for the transaction parameter when the TransactionOption property is false.
+Pass null for the transaction parameter when the TransactionOption property is false.
 If the TransactionOption property is true, you can pass null in the transaction parameter to indicate that the container supports transactions but does not participate.

 The following code example shows how to run a package containing a BulkInsertTask after some of the task properties are set.
 The Bulk Insert task is an example for this code sample; any task can be created in its place.